-Groundwater elevation data representing water levels were plotted on separate maps for Spring and Fall of 2020 and contoured by hand.
-Groundwater elevation contours were constructed for both Spring and Fall of 2020 so that seasonal high and low groundwater elevation conditions could be analyzed (Figure 6-5, Figure 6-6, Figure 6-7, Figure 6-8).
+Groundwater elevation data representing both deep and shallow groundwater level elevations were plotted on separate maps for Spring and Fall of 2021 and contoured by the TG so that seasonal high and low groundwater elevation conditions could be analyzed together with overall NMMA groundwater elevations (Figure 6-5, Figure 6-6, Figure 6-7, Figure 6-8).

 There is limited information from publicly accessible wells that are screened in the shallow aquifers in the northern portion of the NMMA.
-Therefore, in that area, water levels from shallow wells are provided but were not contoured.
-Surface water elevations of the dune lakes within and immediately adjacent to the NMMA, that may be in hydraulic connection with shallow aquifers (dune sands and alluvial deposits), could also be useful in contouring of the shallow aquifer groundwater elevation.
-There is no formal monitoring of the dune lake water levels at this time and therefore were not used in the contouring of the shallow dune sand aquifer groundwater level.
-The base of the dune sand deposits rises in elevation toward the east within the NMMA (Figure 2-6).
+Therefore, in that area, water levels from shallow wells are provided but are not contoured and this topic remains an ongoing priority for TG technical work.
+Surface water elevations of the dune lakes within and immediately adjacent to the NMMA, that may be in hydraulic connection with shallow aquifers (dune sands and alluvial deposits), are also considered, as appropriate, for contouring of the shallow aquifer groundwater elevation.
+There is no formal monitoring of the dune lake water levels at this time and therefore they were not used in the contouring of the shallow dune sand aquifer groundwater levels.
+In an upgradient (eastward) direction, the base of the dune sand deposits rises in elevation toward the east within the NMMA (Figure 2-6).
 As the sloping base of the dune sands deposits approaches the relatively flat groundwater table, the saturated thickness decreases accordingly such that local areas of dune sand deposits are unsaturated.
 Therefore, shallow aquifer groundwater elevations from wells screened in the dune sand deposits have not been contoured in the northern and eastern NMMA, between the Wilmar Avenue fault and the northwestern projection of the Santa Maria River fault zone trend (Figure 2-1).

-Spring 2020 shallow aquifer groundwater elevations in the southwestern portion of the NMMA reflect groundwater flow to the west.
+Spring 2021 shallow aquifer groundwater elevations in the southwestern portion of the NMMA reflect groundwater flow to the west.
 Groundwater elevations for select wells illustrate that spring to fall water level fluctuations are typically less than a few feet and there is a relatively stable long-term trend since 2008.
-Recharge to this shallow aquifer from surface is reflected in slowly rising water levels in some monitoring wells, although there is little difference in groundwater elevation in the shallow aquifer between 2019 and 2020.

-Spring 2020 deep aquifer groundwater elevations are generally unchanged compared with Spring 2019, with areas of both higher and lower groundwater elevations.
-Fall 2020 deep aquifer groundwater elevations are generally lower compared with Fall 2019.
-The pumping depression within the inland portion of the NMMA continues to be expressed in both Spring and Fall 2020 deep aquifer groundwater elevation contours (Figure 6-6, Figure 6-8).
+Spring and Fall 2021, deep aquifer groundwater elevations exhibit generally lower overall groundwater level conditions as compared with Spring and Fall 2020, consistent with continuing severe drought conditions.
+The pumping depression within the inland portion of the NMMA continues to be expressed in both Spring and Fall 2021 deep aquifer groundwater elevation contours (Figure 6-6, Figure 6-8).